murchandamus/bips/bip-update-process.md

 #### Previous BIP Process

 This BIP supersedes BIP 2 as the guideline for the BIP process.
-BIP 2 is considered obsolete.

 #### BIP types